 I love traveling with a travel journal to document my trip.

-You can get both from the ATM, and some places accept USD, but I recommend paying for goods and services in pesos; otherwise, you’ll get a lousy exchange rate back.
+Some places accept USD, but I recommend paying for goods and services in pesos; otherwise, you’ll get a lousy exchange rate back.

-An extra debit card and credit card in case yours get lost (getting one sent to Mexico is a nightmare)
+An extra debit card and credit card in case yours get lost (getting one sent to Mexico is a nightmare).

 When taking money out of the ATM, make sure to take your card at the end of the transaction.
 If you don’t, the machine may eat your card.
 This happened to me at HSBC!